reaktor/log4j-email-throttle/README.md

 When erros occur only occasionally ErrorEmailThrottle works same way as default and sends all errors directly (with context).

 But if previous error was under only some time (by default 1 minute: `throttleIfUnderSecs`) ago it goes into Throttle mode .
-In Throttle mode ErrorEmailThrottle trigges email sending only time to time (by default every 15 minutes: `emailIntervalInSecs`).
+In Throttle mode ErrorEmailThrottle triggers email sending only time to time (by default every 15 minutes: `emailIntervalInSecs`).

-If no error occurs in longer time (bu default after 1 hour: `normalAfterSecs`) ErrorEmailThrottle enters back to normal mode and sends errors in buffer.
+If no error occurs in a longer time (by default after 1 hour: `normalAfterSecs`) ErrorEmailThrottle enters back to normal mode and sends errors in buffer.

-You can change default values by setting thise System properties (times in seconds):
+You can change default values by setting these System properties (times in seconds):

     fi.reaktor.log4j.emailthrottle.throttleIfUnderSecs=60
     fi.reaktor.log4j.emailthrottle.emailIntervalInSecs=900
     fi.reaktor.log4j.emailthrottle.normalAfterSecs=3600

 Note!
 Check of returning to normal mode is made only when ErrorEmailThrottle receives a logging event for evaluating.
-So after being in throttle mode you may receive with some new error some erros which were buffered in previous error situation.
+So after being in throttle mode you may receive with a new error some old erros which were buffered in previous error situation.
-Eespecially if you have configured treshold=ERROR for SMTPAppender.
+Especially if you have configured treshold=ERROR for SMTPAppender.

 [SMTPAppender]: http://logging.apache.org/log4j/1.2/apidocs/org/apache/log4j/net/SMTPAppender.html